droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 ## B5d.
 The Burgomaster’s Mansion
 This area is largely as described in <span class="citation">Burgomaster’s Mansion (p.
 44)</span>.
 However, Burgomaster Kolyan Indirovich has not yet been killed, and Ireena hasn’t yet been bitten.
 ### The Angry Mob
-When the players arrive, they find a mob of ten Barovian **commoners** has formed outside of the mansion.
+When the players arrive, they find a mob of ten Barovian **[Commoners](https://2e.aonprd.com/NPCs.aspx?ID=898)** has formed outside of the mansion.
 Add the following to the end of this area’s description:

 <div class="description">
 <p>A small mob of villagers have gathered outside of the manor, brandishing pitchforks, brooms, and axes.
 A plain, tired-looking woman stands at their front, her wavy brown hair tied back with a wrinkled white bandana.</p>
 <p>"Give her up, Kolyan!" she calls out.
 “Your defenses have held the Devil at bay, but they haven’t ended his scourge.
 It’s time to take matters into our own hands."</p>
 <p>An older man dressed in fine clothes, his thinning gray hair receding across his scalp, leans heavily on a cane in the door.
 Heavy, bloodstained bandages wrap around his stomach, forehead, and left knee.
 Beside him stands a young woman with long, red hair and a steel breastplate over a long-sleeved gray tunic, her face ashen and tense.
 A rapier hangs in a sheath at her side, her right hand hovering over its glinting hilt.</p>
 <p>“Go home, Alenka," the man booms.
 “The rest of you as well.
 For as long as I am burgomaster, I will not permit this madness."
 </div>

 The brown-haired woman is Alenka Konstantinova, a middle-aged Barovian **commoner**.
-The older man is Burgomaster Kolyan Indirovich, a **veteran** with four levels of exhaustion.
+The older man is Burgomaster Kolyan Indirovich, a **[Noble](https://2e.aonprd.com/NPCs.aspx?ID=882)** with a fatigue.
+If players have means of healing DC 15 Medicine check says that Kolyan's wounds require extending treating (Treat Disease).
+You can use [Tuberculosis](https://2e.aonprd.com/Diseases.aspx?ID=4) disease DC and mechanics as an explanation but replace the description with a wound infection.
 The red-haired young woman is Ireena Kolyana, who is largely as described in <span class="citation">Roleplaying Ireena (p.
 45)</span>.

+> [!info]+ **Pathfinder 2e Statblock Suggestion**
+> I suggets to create a PC statblock for Ireena character.
+You can create your own or follow my suggestions.
+>
+> **Ancestry** - Versatile Human - Assurance in Medicine
+> **Background** - Noble (Genealogy)
+> **Class** - Scoundrel Rogue
+>
+> **Ancestry Feat** - General Training - Ride
+> **Class Feat** - Overextending Feint
+> **Skill Feat** - Battle Medicine
+>
+> She will be 2 levels less than party.
+I suggest to choose more of a defensive and heal-focused abilities/feats.

 > [!profile]+ **Profile: Ireena Kolyana**
 >